+The RIC has a number of strategies to enhance information disclosure by the service providers, to the public.
 The RIC will require the service providers to ensure their respective websites become a useful communication channel and information resource for their customers and stakeholders.
 However, public communications should be characterized by objective and unbiased information.
 In particular, selective communications should not be used and information should be made available regardless of whether it is perceived to be "damaging" to service providers or not.
-Consequently, the RIC proposes that: